KunalSin9h/livejq/README.md

 ## LiveJQ

-`livejq` is JSON parser like `jq` but is designed to work in continuous input without crashing on invalid JSON
+`livejq` is JSON parser like `jq` but is designed to work in continuous input without crashing on invalid JSON.
+With json filtering.

+It uses `livejq.toml` file to specify [filter rules](#filter).

 #### User Case

-1. When you have a program that is printing logs which may have other formats in between like text along with JSON, and you want to parse JSON for better readability.
+When you have a program that is printing logs which may have other formats in between like text along with JSON, and you want to parse JSON for better readability.
 You can use `livejq` to parse JSON without crashing on other formats.

-It works on one assumption that the JSON is a single string like `'{ "name": "Kunal Singh", "age": 21 }'`.

-> This is a limitation, but will be fixed in future
+Or when you want to apply `filters` when paring json.

 ### Demo